annagarbier/annagarbier.github.io/work/courses/2018/fall/creativity_and_computation/p5/cc_lab_javascript_api/README.md

 Note that a CORS Chrome extension is enabled.
 Disabling it violates CORS policy...will need to solve this another day.

 ## Details
-* Uses p5.js to `GET` the Image of the Day from NASA's API (https://api.nasa.gov/index.html).
+* Uses p5.js to `GET` the Image of the Day from NASA's APOD API (https://api.nasa.gov/api.html#apod).
 * Displays the Picture of the Day in an HTML div, scaled to the screen width.
 * `mousePressed()` allows user to draw over the image.
 * `refreshSketch()` function allows user to refresh the sketch without re-loading everything.